mobu-of-the-world/emobu/CONTRIBUTING.md

 `asdf install`

-Them requires to install npm dependencies.
+Then requires to install npm dependencies.

 `npm install`